Casablanca Release Notes¶

-This page is the ONAP Beijing Release Notes.
-The first release was Amsterdam and subsequent major release will be named using city names.
+This page is the ONAP Casablanca Release Notes.
+The first release was labelled Amsterdam, second release Beijing and subsequent major release will be named using city names.

 ONAP provides a comprehensive platform for real-time, policy-driven service orchestration and automation including virtual network functions and applications instantiation and configuration, but also physical network functions configuration.
 ONAP will enable software, network, IT and cloud providers and developers to rapidly automate new services and support complete life cycle management.
 By unifying member resources, ONAP will accelerate the development of a vibrant ecosystem around a globally shared architecture and implementation for network automation-with an open standards focus-faster than any one product could on its own.

 Portal - a single, consistent user experience for both design time and run time environments, based on the user’s role.

 Design Time Framework - a comprehensive development environment with tools, techniques, and repositories for defining/describing resources, and services: